nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `addexp <module code> <expected workload>`

-* The `module code` must contain 6-8 characters without any spacing.
+* The `module code` is valid.
 * The `expected workload` is in hours.
-* If the `module code` already exist, this command replaces its expected workload with the new expected workload.
+* If the `module code` already exists, this command replaces its expected workload with the new expected workload.
 * If the `module code` does not exist, this command creates a new module and adds its expected workload to the database.

 Example of usage: